slyfox1186/ffmpeg-build-script/AUDIT.md

 check examines raw declarations before dictionary deduplication so duplicate keys can actually fail validation.
 The fixture capture wrapper now declares its signature explicitly, removing its former type-ignore suppression.

+## Requested compiler reporting and Clang verification

+Startup now reports the selected C and C++ compiler version banners and their PATH-resolved invocation names after host setup.
+Probes retain ccache symlink names so they invoke the underlying compiler rather than querying ccache itself.
+Tests cover GCC, G++, Clang, Clang++, wrapper symlinks, and failed probes.

+The user's real M4 1.4.21 config.log records CC=clang, CXX=clang++ and Ubuntu
+Clang 20.1.2; its generated Makefile uses `clang -std=gnu23`.
+The repository sets CC/CXX in the child environment for Autotools, CMake and Meson; FFmpeg additionally receives explicit --cc/--cxx.
+No recipe overrides to GCC were found.
+This setting controls C/C++ compilation, not Rust, Java, assembly, or NVIDIA's nvcc.

+A second isolated native FFmpeg 9.0.1 build with Clang 20.1.2 passed staged installation checks and the same ten-frame FFV1 encode/probe/decode test.
+`/tmp/ffmpeg-native-audit-7de6pm5p` retains logs, result.json, and ffbuild/config.mak
+with CC=clang and CXX=clang++.
+No host installation was performed.